novoalab/nanoRMS/README.md

 * Step 1.
 Collapse Nanopolish eventalign output
 * Step 2: Convert Nanopolish eventalign outputs into processed output for each 15-mer region
 * Step 3.
-Visualization of the per-read results (PCA, per-read current intensities)
+Visualization of the per-read results (PCA, per-read current intensities) -- optional step, but highly recommended to see how your samples look like in terms of modified/unmodified reads
 * Step 4a.
 Stoichiometry prediction in PAIRED mode (2 samples), using either KMEANS or KNN.
 * *(Step 4b.
 Stoichiometry prediction in DE NOVO mode (1 sample), using modPhred denovo  -- UNDER DEVELOPMENT)*